 One little habit can lead to big changes.
 Here are some ideas for tiny mindfulness habits you can try with your family.

 The playground is a great place for kids to develop fundamental movement skills.
-These games will help bring some direction to outdoor PE time.

 Does your school have a nearby wooded area or forest?
 Use this space as an outdoor classroom during PE to build fundamental movement skills.